Tom Gleisner: Theatre

 With Cilauro and Sitch, Gleisner co-wrote the comic play The Speechmaker, which the Melbourne Theatre Company premiered in 2014.

-His musical Bloom, with music by Katie Weston, premiered in 2023, also for the Melbourne Theatre Company.
+In 2023, Gleisner wrote the musical comedy Bloom, inspired after witnessing his father, mother-in-law, and father-in-law enter aged care institutions.
+He was also inspired by Alison Bechdel's Fun Home.
+Katie Weston composed and Dean Bryant directed.
+The musical premiered at the Melbourne Theatre Company in July 2023 and centers around a music student who stays at a Melbourne aged care facility in exchange for care work.

 Personal life

 Gleisner is married to Mary Muirhead and they have two children, a son and a daughter.

 Gleisner is the chairman of Challenge, an Australian cancer support organisation.

 He is also passionate about raising autism awareness, co-founding Learning For Life, a centre that provides early intervention to autistic children, with his wife in 2004.
 They were inspired to do so by the child of a friend of theirs.